PinchukArtCentre February 9 – May 2020 (Exhibition of the 20 Artists Shortlisted

 Sound Antonio Losa

 How we move defines the age we’re living in.
-If the 20th-century pattern of movements was very precise and monotonous, acquired on factories and rarely changed its variety, then nowadays pattern is random, quick and chaotic.
+If the early 20th-century pattern of movements was very precise and monotonous, acquired on factories and rarely changed its variety, then nowadays pattern is random, quick, and chaotic.
 In a consumer society we are living, one borrows their body temporarily to adjust for a profession needed for a day or a few hours in order then to go back to their main identity.
 The performance of those job identities is done with such excellence that one has to control when the switch occurs.

 The everyday job that one temporary or permanently has leaves traces in our muscular and mental apparatus and is slowly turned into a pattern of automatically performed movements.
 When does this movement become an extension of your body, a choreography?
 It is a never wanted skill a body acquires to its new vocabulary.
 In the project, I’m creating an extended collection, a dictionary of some sort of the people’s personal labor history, that are in the art industry.
 A variety of the movements are significantly unconnected professionally and among themselves present a set of abstract chaotic maps.
 I attempted to visualize and to structure the contemporary state of labor through the collection of these very personal movements.